lezer-parser/website/site/docs/guide/index.md

 a function (see the docs for its signature) that delays the decision on how to parse the content to run-time.

-You can pass up to three arguments to `nest.something` to further specify the way the region should be parsed.
-The first argument may be a tag to assign to the node that wraps the nested region.
-The second may be an explicit end token.
+You can pass up to two arguments to `nest.something` to further specify the way the region should be parsed.
+The first argument may be an explicit end token.
 By default, the token occurring directly after the `nest` expression is taken as the token that ends the region, but sometimes that isn't what you want.
-Finally, a third argument may provide a default expression to parse, instead of entering the nested grammar, in case the nested grammar is a dynamic function and it returns `{stay: true}` (declines to enter the nesting).
+A second argument may provide a default expression to parse, instead of entering the nested grammar, in case the nested grammar is a dynamic function and it returns `{stay: true}` (declines to enter the nesting).

 ## Building a Grammar